Steve Winwood: Personal life

 Between 1978 and 1986, Winwood was married to Nicole Weir (d.
 2005), who had contributed background vocals to some of his early solo work.
 The two married at Cheltenham Register Office.

-Winwood's primary residence is a 300-year-old manor house in the Cotswolds, England, where he also has a recording studio.
-Winwood also has a home in Nashville, Tennessee, with his wife, Eugenia Crafton, a Trenton, Tennessee native whom he married in 1987.
+Winwood's primary residence is a 300-year-old manor house in Turkdean in the Cotswolds, where he also has a recording studio.
+Winwood also has a home in Nashville, Tennessee, with his wife, Eugenia Crafton, a Tennessee native whom he married in 1987.
 They have four children.
-Both were patrons of the Cheltenham Festivals of music and literature between 2007 and 2015.

-Winwood's eldest daughter, Mary Clare, in 2011 wedded businessman Ben Elliot, who later became the Co-Chairman of the Conservative Party.
+In 2011, one of Winwood's daughters, Mary Clare, married businessman Ben Elliot, later co-chairman of the Conservative Party between July 2019 and September 2022.
 The couple have two sons.
-Winwood's daughter Lilly Winwood is a singer; she was featured with him performing a duet of his song "Higher Love" in a Hershey commercial.
-She was the opening act and sang backup on multiple songs during her father's 2018 Greatest Hits Live tour.
+Another daughter, Lilly, is a singer; she was featured with Winwood performing a duet of his song "Higher Love" in a Hershey commercial.
+She was the opening act and was backing singer for her father's 2018 Greatest Hits Live tour.